floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_api.md

 </pre>
 </div>

-## Multitenancy: Setting the tenant
+## Multi-Tenancy: Setting the tenant

-If you are using [Search Guard Multitenancy](../_docs_kibana/kibana_multitenancy.md), you can also specify the tenant by adding the `sgtenant` HTTP header:
+If you are using [Search Guard Multi-Tenancy](../_docs_kibana/kibana_multitenancy.md), you can also specify the tenant by adding the `sgtenant` HTTP header:

 <div class="code-highlight " data-label="">
 <span class="js-copy-to-clipboard copy-code">copy</span>